Tejswy-Ghanta/AI-Assignment-3/README.md

 in that column.
 We then use the above probabilities in the Viterbi algorithm for plotting the air-ice and the ice-rock boundary.

+PART 3 : Reading text

+Given:
+1. An image which contains all the possible characters in the test image (train image)
+2. Test image, from which we have to recognize the character and return
+3. A training text file, used to train the data or generate transition probabilities for Viterbi procedure

+To Do:
+Recognize characters from the test image given using:
+1. Simple Bayes Net
+2. Viterbi (HMM)

+Simple Bayes Net:
+This is calculated by calculating emission probabilities by comparing each and every character of each character and taking three different counts.
+And have set different probability for matched, mismatched and empty and created a value by summing on these three probabilities.

+Viterbi :
+Start state: These are the possible 73 states given in the training image, which include alphabets capital and small, number and few special characters.
+Initial Probabilities: These are the initial probabilities where we calculate the probability of each character the training test file (total number of occurrences of that character/ total number of characters in the text file)
+Emission Probabilities: These are the probabilities Transition Probabilities: These are the probability of next possible occurrence of that character after the previous character in the test image.
+Observations: I have considered the position number of each character in the test file.

+Firstly, I have created viterbi tables, left to right for transition and emission probabilities and then backtracked to find the most likely state sequence or maximum probability state in a backward direction.

+In this case, I have minimized Viterbi because the training data and test images are not similar.
+I thought of creating my own training data using the sample test images given, but I thought that would not be the appropriate solution.